Building Upgrade Finance

 The enabling legislation for Building Upgrade Finance in South Australia and the supporting regulations came into operation on 1 August 2017.
 Similar schemes are established in Victoria (known as Environmental Upgrade Finance) and New South Wales.

 There are a number of templates and resources that can assist interested parties to use Building Upgrade Finance.
-Please contact the Central Facilitator to understand the process and requirements.
+Visit the website for more information.